slimtoolkit/examples/README.md

 # Overview

-`docker-slim` has been used with Node.js, Python, Ruby, Java, Golang, Rust, Elixir and PHP (some app types) running on Ubuntu, Debian, CentOS and Alpine Linux.
+`docker-slim` has been used with Node.js, Python, Ruby, Java, Go, Rust, Elixir and PHP (some app types) running on Ubuntu, Debian, CentOS and Alpine Linux.

 Active areas of interest:
 * Complex Python, Ruby and PHP examples with the popular application servers and Nginx or Apache.